discordianfish/pager-hours/README.md

 pager-hours
 ===========

+For a given escalation policy, this tool exports:
-This tool exports how many hours each user on given pagerduty schedules was on call.
+- for the main schedule, how many hours each user was on call
+- for services using that escalation policy _primarly_, how many incidents each user received (see known issues)

 If you want to compensate on call duty, you often need to track hours on call during the weekday outside office hours, weekends and holidays.
 This tool helps with that.